Welcome to Millersville University's Physics Department

 The Roddy Science Center houses physics classrooms, laboratories, a departmental library, machine shop equipment, and microcomputers.
 Majors have access to the departmental library and computers.
 The department's well-equipped laboratories include separate rooms for optics, electronics and applied physics.
 They support teaching laboratories for introductory, intermediate and advanced work.
 In the student project area we have a small machine shop with lathe, drill press, break, end mill, and several saws.
 Our facilities provide students with large range of equipment, tools, and materials.
 Recent acquisitions include a high speed camera and two 10" telescopes with a CCD camera.
 We strongly support undergraduate research and work to provide students with everything they may need for their projects.

-Please follow the links on the left to learn more about the physics program at Millersville University.
+Please follow the links on the right to learn more about the physics program at Millersville University.
 You can examine our course work, see what seminar research projects our past students have performed, try out the Experiment of the Month (and see an archive of over 100 past experiments), learn about our faculty, and see what our alumni have to say about the value of a physics degree from Millersville.

 Experiments of the Month